California Rollover Accident Attorney

-If you were injured in a rollover after another vehicle collided with yours, or if a family member died in a rollover caused by a careless driver, you need the help of a California personal injury attorney who understands the complex nature of rollover accidents.
+If you were injured in a rollover after another vehicle collided with yours, or if a family member died in a rollover caused by a careless driver, you need the help of a California Rollover Accident Attorney who understands the complex nature of rollover accidents.
 For legal advice from a personal injury team that has decades of experience representing rollover collision victims, call Timothy J. Ryan & Associates at (800) 838-6644.

 Most rollovers are single-vehicle accidents.
 They are usually caused by driving off the edge of the road or by striking a guardrail at a high speed.
 Some single-vehicle rollovers, particularly those involving SUVs and small pickup trucks, happen when a driver takes a corner too fast.
 If you were the passenger of a vehicle that rolled over because of the driver’s carelessness, you have the right to seek compensation from that driver’s insurance company.